 June Lake

 Access to the community of June Lake is provided by Highway 158.
 Traffic generation rates for June Lake are based on single family residential units (SFR).
-June Lake also has the potential to have a high number of second home owners, seasonal variations, and may be influenced by trans-sierra pass openings (Tioga 120 and/or Sonora 108) which would affect the average annual daily traffic figures.
+June Lake also has the potential to have a high number of second homeowners, seasonal variations, and may be influenced by trans-sierra pass openings (Tioga 120 and/or Sonora 108) which would affect the average annual daily traffic figures.
 Trip generation rates are shown in Table B-7 for total units and occupied units plus 50 percent of the unoccupied units.
 Both are based on six trips per single family unit.

-TABLE A-7: JUNE LAKE TRIP GENERATION BASED ON D.U